Chunk overview and setup Beta

 cci-agent-setup.ymland save it to your.circlecidirectory on your default branch. -

-And everything else you would use in a standard CircleCI pipeline.
+Chunk supports all standard CircleCI configuration options, including executors, resource classes, caching, contexts, environment variables, service containers, and orbs.
 If it works in your .circleci/config.yml, it works in cci-agent-setup.yml.
-For a complete reference of available configuration options, see the CircleCI Configuration Reference.
+For a complete reference, see the Configuration Reference.

 Instruct Chunk to use your environment

-When scheduling a task, just store your cci-agent-setup.yml in your repo and Chunk will pick it up automatically.
+When scheduling a task, store your cci-agent-setup.yml in your repository and Chunk will pick it up automatically.

-When using the chat interface, use the environment selection below the chat text field to set up your environment.
+When using the chat interface, use the environment selector below the chat text field to set up your environment.
 If you keep the Default environment selected, Chunk will look for a cci-agent-setup.yml file in the root of your repository.
-If you wish to name this file differently, create a custom environment and provide chunk with the name of the file.
+If you want to name this file differently, create a custom environment and provide Chunk with the name of the file.

 You can also add secrets (environment variables) to Chunk’s environment here if needed.
 These secrets will be added to a context named chunk-<your-environment-name>.